zerasul/blask/posts/index.md

 #Blask

 Blask is a Blogging engine based on [Flask](http://flask.pocoo.org/), that use MarkDown to show posts.
-This MicroFramework grants the posibility of create a blog using only MarkDown and HTML.
+This MicroFramework grants the possibility of create a blog using only MarkDown and HTML.

 Using the MicroFramework Flask and the Template engine [Jinja2](http://jinja.pocoo.org/), you can easily create a Blog with only some steps.